cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

 Start with an educational sample called [Simapp](https://github.com/cosmos/cosmos-sdk/blob/master/simapp/).

-Firstm create a folder and clone the cosmos-sdk into that folder:
+First, create and change directory into a `cosmos` folder and then clone the `cosmos-sdk` repo into that folder:

 ```bash
 $ mkdir cosmos